andOlga/umineko-catbox-english/README.md

 To comply with US laws, you have to buy the game on the [eShop](https://store-jp.nintendo.com/list/software/70010000012343.html) and dump it using [nxdumptool](https://github.com/DarkMatterCore/nxdumptool) from a hackable Nintendo Switch to obtain a legal copy for emulation.
 Software distribution laws in other countries may vary.

 ### On PC (using Yuzu)
-Another Switch emulator, [Yuzu](https://yuzu-emu.org), is also compatible with the game and the patch.
+The Switch emulator [Yuzu](https://yuzu-emu.org) is compatible with the game and the patch.

 To set Yuzu up, you will need a copy of the `prod.keys` file dumped from a hackable Nintendo Switch and the game itself.
 Once you have acquired the keys, navigate to File -> Open Yuzu folder, then find the subfolder called "keys" inside that and paste the file there.
 Restart Yuzu and double-click the giant empty rectangle in the main yuzu window to add your game folder.